 Actual performance of my Esketit portfolio

-With a performance around to 13%, I'm very satisfied with this portfolio.
+With a performance slightly above 12 and zero headache%, I'm very satisfied with this portfolio.

 Don't hesitate to read my most recent crowdlending portfolio review for detailed platforms performance comparison as well as historical performance.